mgergo90/apollo-state-container/README.md

-# Getting Started with Create React App
+# Apollo state container

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an example project how apollo local only field can be used for state management.

 ## Available Scripts